Difference Between C# vs Js

 |Array data type||Doesn’t support||Supports Array data type|

 This has a been a guide to the top differences between C# vs Js.
-Here we also discuss the C# vs Js key differences with infographics, and comparison table.
-You may also have a look at the following articles
+Here we have discussed C# vs Js head to head comparison, key differences, along with infographics and comparison table.
+You may also have a look at the following articles –